 Expanding to Argentina is an exciting time for your company.
-One of the first things you might do is try to hire Argentina employees.
-However, before you start the hiring process, you must understand the country’s various employment laws and other cultural nuances that could impact the hiring process.
+One of the first things you might do is try to recruit and hire Argentina employees.
+However, before you start the hiring process, you must understand the country’s various employment laws and other cultural nuances that could impact how you recruit and hire employees.

 How to Hire Employees in Argentina